 Direct mail is starting to see a comeback vs email and printed books are seeing a resurgence vs e-books.

-The enforced change in workstyles is driving a demand for print among home workers. future’s® remote worker print service can take all the hassle away from having to deal with the increased administrative requirements that these changes brings about.
+The enforced change in workstyles is driving demand for print among home workers.
+A remote worker print service from future® can take all the hassle away from having to deal with the increased administrative requirements that these changes bring about.

 The past few months have shown us that it’s good to take a break from the digital world and a return to our ‘normal’ workplace may still be some months away, this shift the printed page may continue to gather momentum as we take some time to disconnect from the online world.